-Its official, spring has arrived in Monterey County!
+See Monterey in full bloom!
 The weather is slowly warming up, the days are longer, and the hiking paths have become more vibrant and colorful.
-The central coast is well-known for its variety of wild flowers that paint the coastline, fields, and hillsides with hues that span the entire rainbow.
+The central coast is well-known for its variety of wildflowers that paint the coastline, fields, and hillsides with hues that span the entire rainbow.
 To take the guess work out of where to begin your next wildflower hike, we have put together a list of some of the top spots around Monterey County.
 Enjoy!

 1. Garrapata State Park

 Garrapata is one of the area's most popular hikes and for good reason.
-The diversity of the park allows you to experience both the ragged coastline and lush redwood forests all within a short distance.
 In the spring and early summer months California poppies, wild irises and Indian paintbrush sprinkle the hills and coastline making for some fantastic views and photo opps.

 To fully immerse yourself in a sea of wildflowers seek out the "Calla Lily Canyon" within the Garrapata State Park.
 Located just off of Highway One, a coastal trail takes you to a secluded beach and canyon scattered with dozens of calla lilies.